A Breakfast Dishes With Ingredients You Already Own

-- 1/2 to one cup fruit: bananas are incredible, but so are chopped fresh apples or pears, sliced peaches, strawberries, even seedless green grapes
+- 1/2 to one cup fruit: Bananas are incredible, but so are chopped fresh apples or pears, sliced peaches, strawberries, and even seedless green grapes.

-- Bring the butter, sugar and orange juice to a boil on high heat, without stirring, then lower heat to medium high.
-As the mixture boils, you'll notice that it begins to "roll inward" -- this means it is nearing the caramelizing stage.
+- Bring the butter, sugar and orange juice to a boil on high heat without stirring, then lower the heat to medium-high.
+As the mixture boils, you'll notice that it begins to "roll inward"—this means it is nearing the caramelizing stage.